YuxianliDH/yuxianli.github.io/_pages/about.md

 ## Recent News

+  * [Apr 2022] Our paper titled "*Detecting C++ Compiler Front-end Bugs via Grammar Mutation and Differential Testing*" has been accepted by IEEE Transactions on Reliability!
+We have reported 136 (67+ confirmed or fixed) bugs for GCC and LLVM compilers in this study.

   * [Dec 2020] Our paper was rejected from ICSE 2021...
 Hmmm, keep smile and move on!

   * [Mar 2020] Opened my academic homepage!